Khalid Koser MBE

 He is also chair of the World Economic Forum Global Agenda Council on Migration, and editor of the Journal of Refugee Studies.
 Dr Koser is a Member of the Order of the British Empire (MBE).

-Stan attended Operation Raleigh in 1985 as a Venturer on Zebu, sailing from Panama via the Galapagos Islands to Hawaii, where he worked on natural resource management projects.
+Stan attended Operation Raleigh in 1985 as a Venturer on Zebu, sailing from Panama via the Galapagos Islands to Hawaii, where he worked on natural resources management projects.
 Stan has taken lessons learnt from Raleigh into all his roles since and is keen to ensure that other young people are able to have similar developmental experience whilst delivering sustainable change.

 Fatuma is studying BA Politics and International Relations at University of Exeter.
 Since starting university has taken on various roles within the student body to represent and be a voice for the students.
 Fatuma was elected by her peers as a Widening Participation Officer for the 2018/19 academic year, a role which she aims to make improvements by campaign on student interests, working alongside the Sabbatical Officers and the Universities towards widening participation.
 From an early age, Fatuma was exposed to a number of global issues; both of her parents fled a brutal civil war in Somalia, and an experience which shaped her tremendously.
 As result she has continuously worked towards campaigning and volunteering with various charities and grassroots movements which has paved the way for constant growth and enriching knowledge in a number of areas.